 - You cannot do because you don’t have the free time or resources, but would be of value to your business and customers.

-Prioritise your identified tasks in a way most important to your business.
+Prioritise your identified tasks in a way most important to your business

 This might be organised by a combination of time saving, cost saving, accuracy/integrity, perceived customer experience/care, growth opportunity, and other reasons.
 The objective is to sort the tasks based on the overall value to your business, giving you a starting point in your journey.

-Speak with your Technology Provider.
+Speak with your Technology Provider

 Your Technology Partner should help you gain insight to the technologies and tools available for automating your tasks.
 They may need to explore with you the task journeys (workflows) and systems to identify the right software solutions.
 At Avrion, many of the business process automation projects we undertake involve using a software called BPA, by Codeless Platforms.
 This software is comprehensive, suitable for many different task types.
 It is cost effective because it is scale-able, and includes a large library of connectors enabling us to work and integrate with many software packages out-of-the-box.

-Review the processes involved.
+Review the processes involved

 Before using software to automate existing tasks, it is really important to review the processes involved as you can typically streamline the way you work, further improving operational efficiencies.
 When we do this, we use a visual tool to map our customer’s processes which helps to define how best to automate the task.
 We also consider the best tools to use – for example, an SMS text message might be a better way of notifying a customer than the previous method of using email.

-Take a long term view.
+Take a long term view

 Finally, as you progress to digitising many parts of your business you should consider the longer term aspects of managing your automated tasks.
 You will need to have access to these in order to check them, amend them, and evolve them.
 Using our BPA software platform, the solution centralises all of your automated tasks into a single interface.
 You can view each task as a visual workflow and therefore easily see what the automation does and how it does it.
 Better still, you can easily amend the automations on-the-fly without having to involve software developers or systems integrators.
 And when you need to create more automated tasks, these can be quickly built, tested and delivered.

-Help with automating your business processes
+Do you need help with automating your business processes?

 Get in touch with us to learn more about how to automate your business, ultimately saving you time and money whilst reducing costly errors and duplication of work: